 In the event that you change your address, please fill out and mail in the change of address card at the back of the manual (to the address below) so that you will not miss any of Club Beneteau's opportunities.
-You can also find a change of address form on line under CLUB BENETEAU at www.beneteauusa.com.

-If you have any questions concerning this procedure please feel free to contact Beneteau Customer Service at (843) 805-5000.
+If you have any questions concerning this procedure please feel free to contact Beneteau Customer Service at (843)-423-6459.